Description

 Medicinal uses: the Partridge berries and also the infusion of roots and twigs were used traditionally by the Indigenous Peoples as a women’s herb, aiding in menstrual complaints and childbirth.
 Today it is still recommended by practitioners of modern herbal medicine in the same way.

-Germination: sown in the fall or after cold-moist stratification (at least 3 months of cold).
-Slow to germinate; it may need 2 winters to break the dormancy.
-Keep your pots for 2 years.
+Germination: best when sown in the fall or after cold/moist stratification (at least 3 months of cold).
+It can be slow to germinate; it may need 2 winters to break the dormancy.
+Keep your pots for at least 2 years.

 Reviews